dougeby/IntuneDocs/intune-azure/manage-apps/company-portal-app.md

 > [!Tip]
 > When you customize the Company Portal, the configurations apply to both the Company Portal website and Company Portal apps.

 Customizing the Company Portal helps provide a familiar and helpful experience for your end users.
-To do it, from the Mobile Apps workload, choose  Setup > Company Portal configuration, then configure your required Company Portal settings.
+To do it, from the **Manage apps** workload, choose  **Setup** > **Company Portal Branding**, then configure the required settings.

 ## Company contact information and privacy statement
 The company name is displayed as the Company Portal title.
-The contact information and details are displayed to users in the Contact IT screen of the Company Portal.
+The contact information and details are displayed to users in the **Contact IT** screen of the Company Portal.
 The privacy statement is displayed when a user clicks on the privacy link.

 |Field name|Max length|More information|